HILLY’S AWAY DAYS: Steve Hill surrounded by all his friends as Chester visited Newquay this week. Picture: Chas Sumner

 Likewise, it’s my first ever pre-season tour, with those undertaken by Chester City back in the day always financially or geographically out of range.
 Those who did go relate legendary tales, now consigned to memory, with little in the way of photographic evidence to suggest they ever happened.

 A gaggle of fellow Chester fans has been equally enthused by this seaside jolly, arriving in the town via a series of planes, trains and automobiles.
 One bloke has even flown over from Toulouse.
-With some of them watching a light training session on the pitch at Newquay AFC, by the time the commences in the bar we must be 25 strong.
+With some of them watching a light training session on the pitch at Newquay AFC, by the time the fans forum commences in the bar we must be 25 strong.

 Nevertheless, having come this far there is very little in the way of questions apart from “Can I have a trial?” from one hapless lad who has quit his job to be here.
 Indeed, it falls to Morley to ask Johnson, “Gaffer, where do you think we’ll finish this season?” to which Jonno responds, “I think we’ll win it.”
 That’s legally binding, then.